Paul East: Attorney-general

 As attorney-general, East advocated on important international issues, including a case brought before the International Court of Justice in 1995 on behalf of New Zealand against France's nuclear testing in the Pacific Ocean.
 East also headed the development of an advisory opinion to the UN General Assembly on the legality of nuclear testing in 1995.
 East was awarded the status of Queen's Counsel (QC) while Attorney-General.

 Outside Parliament

 From 2002, East had been independent chairman of the Charity Gaming Association (CGA), which is the industry organisation for charitable trusts that operate electronic gaming machines ("pokies") to raise funds for community purposes.
-In 2008 the CGA's members operated 75% of non-club gaming machines in New Zealand and generated $250 million worth of grants for worthwhile community purposes.

 In the 2005 Queen's Birthday Honours, East was appointed a Companion of the New Zealand Order of Merit for services to Parliament and the law.

 Death

 East died in Auckland on 27 February 2023, at the age of 76.
 Fellow former National MP Chester Borrows also died the same day.